alexKleider/phInfo/README.md

 ##### Network Setup

 Network configuration is dependent on the target machine's hardware.
-These instructions assume that there is an ethernet (eth0) port and either a built in wifi or a usb wifi dongle as is true for the Raspberry Pi.
+These instructions assume that there is an Ethernet (eth0) port and either a built in WiFi or a USB WiFi dongle as is true for the Raspberry Pi.
 The scripts used will most certainly have to be modified if this is not your use case.

 Configuration is done by commands in the networking.sh and the iptables.sh scripts.
 There must be a reboot between the two
 <sup>[6](#6screenfreeze)</sup>.
-Before beginning have a look through the initial comments in `networking.sh`; you may want to edit some of the files mentioned.
+If you think you might want to make any customizations, have a look through the initial comments in `networking.sh`; you may want to edit some of the files mentioned.

-        # Edit networking.sh
         ./networking.sh
-        # Wait a few minutes for the reboot before loging on again.
+        # Wait a few minutes for the reboot before logging on again.
         cd phInfo
         ./iptables.sh